Table of contents

 Establishing the framework

+An RSE licensee must at all times have an investment governance framework to manage investments to meet the RSE licensee’s obligations to beneficiaries.
 An investment governance framework is the totality of systems, structures, policies, processes and people to address the RSE licensee’s responsibilities with regard to investments of each RSE within the RSE licensee’s business operations.
 An RSE licensee’s responsibilities include generating returns to meet investment objectives while managing and monitoring all identified sources of investment risk.
+The Board is ultimately responsible for the establishment, implementation, oversight and maintenance of an RSE licensee’s investment governance framework. |

 APRA expects the Board would demonstrate how it understands, in a practical way, its role in the investment governance framework and how it ensures that appropriate approvals to changes in the framework are managed.